Smyatkin-Maxim/15799-s25-project1/reflection.md

 - Things started to making sense, somewhat.
 I noticed that a bunch of queries failed to convert LogicalFilters and what's common is that they all have subqueries in filter inputs.
 I tried decorrellation intuitively and failed.
 Then I looked into Calcite Unit tests to look for examples of decorrelation and turns out that I first need to manually (i.e. with some core rules) convert subqueries to correlate nodes and only than I can decorrelate.
 Which kinda makes sense.
 - Now more queries are passing, but there are some OOM.
 I wanna make sure that I'm pushing down filters properly now.
 - My custom set of rules managed to execute 15 queries properly, but then I tried default rules w/o merge join and limit sort rule.
 And it seems to be almost good enough: 19 queries execute fine, 1 times out and 5 fail to execute enumerable limit and 1 exceed java heap size (OOM)
+- Got all but two queries passing: q19 TO and q9 OOM.
+Just turned TopN rule back.
+Turned it down simply because someone in the Internat wrote that it doesn't work.
+Don't trust the Internet :smiley:

 **Conclusions**